minio/mc/README.md

-mirror        Mirror folders recursively from a single source to single destination. diff          Compute differences between two folders. rm            Remove file or bucket [WARNING: Use with care]. policy        Set public policy on bucket or prefix. session       Manage saved sessions of cp and mirror operations. config        Manage configuration file. update        Check for a new software update.
+mirror        Mirror folders recursively from a single source to single destination. diff          Compute differences between two folders. rm            Remove file or bucket [WARNING: Use with care]. events        Manage bucket notification. watch         Watch for events on object storage and filesystem. policy	      Set public policy on bucket or prefix. session       Manage saved sessions of cp and mirror operations. config        Manage configuration file. update        Check for a new software update.